matthieu-bt/business-guide/source/quickstart/upgrade.rst

     :class: with-shadow

-Congratulations, you can now test Skribble Business for free for 30 days.
+Congratulations, you can now test Skribble Business for free.
 Click **Add new members** to add your team members and enable them to sign electronically.

 .. image:: step_5_confirmation.png